isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-dns/chapter3.md

 ## <a name="nx_dns_host_by_address_get"></a>nx_dns_host_by_address_get

-Wyszukiwanie nazwy hosta na podstawie adresu IP
+Wyszukiwania nazwy hosta z adresu IP

 ### <a name="prototype"></a>Prototype